WorldWindLabs/SpaceBirds/docs/SpaceApps.md

 **One of the requirements of the Orbital Scrap Metal challenge is to have real-world satellite information.** You can find an up-to-date dataset of all on-orbit objects in the [data folder](/data/), in three different file formats.
 These datasets may prove useful for you regardless of your software tools of choice.

 [SpaceBirds](https://worldwind.arc.nasa.gov/spacebirds/) is a web application that displays all the objects tracked in Earth orbit in real time.
-You can see a demo on its usage here.
+You can see a demo on its usage [here](https://youtu.be/ojp8Tqf2j0k).
 It's based around the [NASA WorldWind 3D globe web library](https://worldwind.arc.nasa.gov/web) and the [Satellite.js](https://github.com/shashwatak/satellite-js) library.
 It obtains the information of all the orbiting objects from a [public data source](https://www.space-track.org/) set up by the US government.
 If you want to see SpaceBirds source code, check [this point in the history](https://github.com/WorldWindLabs/SpaceBirds/tree/59b4790296e4c6c610145dd5f4119521012cf8d6) of the repository.

-Remember that using NASA WorldWind is not mandatory for you to participate in the **Orbital Scrap Metal challenge**.
-It is recommended that beginner teams create 2D games, or if you're familiar with a 3D game engine, you might prefer to use that instead with the real-world satellite data that you acquired.
+Remember that using SpaceBirds or NASA WorldWind is not mandatory for you to participate in the **Orbital Scrap Metal challenge**.
+It is recommended that beginner teams create 2D games, or if you're familiar with a 3D game engine, you might prefer to use that instead.
 Try to stick with the tools and languages that you're familiar with.

 In its current state, this repository contains a minimal satellite tracker to help you get you going with your project if you choose to leverage the geospatial power of NASA WorldWind.
 WorldWind is designed to be relatively easy to use, even for coders not too familiarized with web development.
 You can browse code examples for WorldWind [in here](https://worldwind.arc.nasa.gov/web/examples/).